apache/zeppelin/docs/CONTRIBUTING.md

 Zeppelin documentation pages are written with [Markdown](http://daringfireball.net/projects/markdown/).
 It is possible to use [GitHub flavored syntax](https://help.github.com/categories/writing-on-github/) and intermix plain HTML.

 ## Front matter
 Every page contains [YAML front matter](https://jekyllrb.com/docs/frontmatter/) block in their header.
-Don't forget to wrap the front matter list with triple-dashed lines like below.
+Don't forget to wrap the front matter list with triple-dashed lines(`---`) like below.
+The document page should start this triple-dashed lines.
+Or you will face 404 error, since Jekyll can't find the page.

 ```
 ---